Introduction

 What are default styles and where do they come from?

-As you have worked on projects, you likely observed default styles applied to certain elements, such as larger and bolder headings on h1 elements, and blue, underlined links on `a’ elements.
+As you have worked on projects, you likely observed default styles applied to certain elements, such as larger and bolder headings on h1 elements, and blue, underlined links on a elements.
 There is also a good chance you struggled with things like default margins and padding.
 These styles are part of the user-agent stylesheets, ensuring basic styling for webpages without CSS.
 Each browser has its own set of user-agent stylesheets so the default styles do vary slightly between browsers.

 What if I don’t like the defaults?